-The annual risk review process used by Petsec will follow the general approach set out in Standards Australia AS/NZS ISO 31000:2009 and should involve all key members of the management team.
+The annual risk review process used by Petsec will follow the steps set out in the attached appendix consistent with the general approach set out in Standards Australia AS ISO 31000:2018 and should involve all key members of the management team.

-PERSONNEL:
+AUTHORISED PERSONNEL:

-All members of the Executive Management team should participate in the risk evaluation which is normally co-ordinated by the Company Secretary and/or Group CFO.
+All members of the Executive Management team should participate in the risk evaluation which is normally co-ordinated by the PEL Company Secretary and/or Group CFO.